Algeria–China relations: Trade

 The economic ties between Algeria and China are not limited to a one way flow from China to Algeria of investment and development.
 Bilateral trade has increased rapidly in recent years, and China has recently surpassed France as the premier supplier to Algeria.
 China's exports to Algeria are dominated by manufactured goods, while Chinese imports from Algeria are dominated by crude oil and petroleum products.
-This agreement meets rapidly developing China's need for raw materials, while in Algeria consumer goods from China have become indispensable to every day life.
+This agreement meets rapidly developing China's need for raw materials, while in Algeria consumer goods from China have become indispensable to everyday life.
 There is the added advantage that this inflow of goods are not detrimental to the Algerian local production (which is virtually non-existent).

 Algeria has recently joined the China-proposed Belt and Road Initiative which focuses on upgrading transport logistics platforms to cope with growing traffic from global trade.
 One aim of the government's strategy is to interconnect transport logistics platforms, reducing the cost of transporting goods.
 The Algerian Transport and Public Works Minister, Adelghani Zalene, stated that “we [the Algerian government] are glad to join the initiative, in which China will share its experience and know-hows with the African continent, including Algeria, as part of a global developing process.”

-Contemporary diplomatic policy
+Algeria buys some of its military equipment from China.